angelmarybabu/angelmarybabu.github.io/_posts/2022-12-28-pods-stuck.md

 ---

-# Pods stuck in ContainerCreating status -  failed to assign an IP address to the container

 In this blog, I would like to describe a situation where we faced an issue that the Pods are stuck in ContainerCreating state after the deployment in an EKS environment and How I resolved the issue.